Toxins

 Which Railroad Workers Suffered the Worst Asbestos Exposures?

-Traditionally, locomotive machinists, electricians, pipefitters and car department workers had some of the worst asbestos exposures.
-Those railroad employees performed hands-on work, which involved cutting and shaping of asbestos containing parts, such as gaskets and brake shoes.
-But there were also asbestos exposure routes for locomotive engineers and conductors and track department workers.
-Asbestos insulation was used throughout locomotives and railroad buildings and bridges were literally constructed out of asbestos-containing materials.
-And when the railroads remediated asbestos from the locker room floors and ceilings, the contractors often negligently spread the asbestos dust throughout the work space.
+Traditionally, locomotive machinists, electricians, pipefitters, and car department workers had some of the worst asbestos exposures.
+Those railroad employees performed hands-on work, which involved cutting and shaping of asbestos-containing parts, such as gaskets and brake shoes.
+There were also asbestos exposure routes for locomotive engineers and conductors and track department workers

 Railroad Asbestos Verdicts & Settlements